ericmjl/essays-on-data-science/docs/machine-learning/reimplementing-models.md

 who has the requisite skillset and shared incentive to go deep on the model.

+Doing so helps a few ways.

+Firstly, we have real-time peer review on our code, making it easier for us to catch mistakes that show up.

+Secondly, working together at the same time means that both myself and my colleague will learn something about the neural network that we are re-implementing.

 ### Pick out the "forward" step of the model

 The "forward" pass of the model is where the structure of the model is defined: